sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="viewTotalNumberOfMessagesInChannel"></a>
 # **viewTotalNumberOfMessagesInChannel**
-> ViewTotalNumberOfMessagesInChannelResponse viewTotalNumberOfMessagesInChannel(channelType, channelUrl, apiToken)
+> ViewTotalNumberOfMessagesInChannelResponse viewTotalNumberOfMessagesInChannel(apiToken, channelType, channelUrl)

 View total number of messages in a channel